Lead investigator: Susan Gilmour, PhD

 Collaborator: Otto Phanstiel, PhD, University of Central Florida

-Solid tumors have an enormous appetite for polyamines, a class of nutrients made in the body but also acquired in the diet.
-While all cells use polyamines, tumor cells require much higher levels and therefore must scavenge them by strongly activating a polyamine-uptake system.
-Blocking polyamines can arrest the growth and survival of tumor cells, but an effective strategy to selectively attack tumor cells by blocking their polyamine uptake process has been elusive.
+Solid tumors have a huge appetite for polyamines, a class of nutrients made in the body but also acquired in the diet.
+While all cells use polyamines, tumor cells require much higher levels, and therefore must scavenge them through activation of a cell surface polyamine uptake system. by strongly activating a polyamine-uptake system.
+Blocking polyamines can arrest the growth and survival of tumor cells, but an effective strategy to selectively attack tumors by blocking their reliance on polyamine uptake has been elusive.

 PTIs attack tumors by blocking polyamine uptake by tumor cells and other cell types present in the tumor microenvironment.
 Strikingly, LIMR researchers have found that combination treatment with a PTI to block polyamine uptake with an FDA-approved drug that blocks polyamine synthesis (termed polyamine-based therapy, or PBT) activates a tumor-specific immune response that can eradicate tumors.
 Mechanistic investigations suggest that the PTI exerts its potent immune-activating effects by relieving an arginase-polyamine metabolic pathway that tumors use to suppress the immune system.
 As a result, poorly immunogenic metastatic tumors that are resistant to immunotherapy, such as anti-PD-1 therapy, become responsive when co-treated with PBT.